davianljsmith/Random/Terraform/notes.md

 `terraform refresh`

-If there were manual changes, or any changes made by drift...refresh sets environment to original state
+If there were manual changes, or any changes made by drift...refresh sets environment to state of terraform

 `terraform destroy`
+`terraform destroy -target aws_instance.myec2`

-Destroys infrastructure built by apply
+Destroys infrastructure built by apply.
+Use '-target' to destroy specific resource, listed as resource_type.resource_name.

 __________________________________________________________________________________________________________________